pmchrist/Capsule_Climate/notes.md

 Q - Should I start comparing to the model with no opinion?
 Or should we do it at all?
 A - We compare all, but build up features one by one.

+Notes Call:
+1) We have some inversions of price and emissions for upper and lower percentiles of market share CP.
+Investigate.
+2) Quantify Collapses of economy in new model and old model.

+1) Something shady might be hiding in the demand in the cp